a-westcott/disaster-networks-solver/README.md

 ## Dependencies
 The solver depends upon [CGAL](doc.cgal.org) and the [Gurobi solver](https://www.gurobi.com/documentation/), as well as [boost](https://www.boost.org/doc/) (which is a dependency of CGAL).
 Installation instructions can be found at the respective websites.
+The use of Gurobi may require a licence, with details on the website.
 Gurobi version 11.0 is used, and the `makefile` will have to be modified to accommodate a different version.
 The makefile also assumes the definition of the `$GUROBI_HOME` shell variable.